-Newton’s first law states that a body tries to retain its inertia unless an unbalanced force is applied on it.
-But what happens if the balanced force is applied, it is described by Newton’s Second Law of Motion.
+Newton’s first law states that a body tries to retain its inertia unless an unbalanced force is applied to it.
+But what happens if the balanced force is applied, is described by Newton’s Second Law of Motion.
 It states that the force acting on an object is equal to the mass of that object times its acceleration.

 Force = mass X acceleration

 F is force, m is mass and a is acceleration.
 The relation clearly describes that if one,

 - Increases the body by two times, the acceleration possessed by the body also increases by two times.